-As the preceding discussion shows, non-separabilities may be present within period (affecting relative demands for particular goods but not the level of spending) or across time (affecting the inter-temporal allocation of consumption).
+We now look more formally at possible interactions between demographic variables and consumption, which could affect the age path of consumption.
+Such non-separabilities may be present within period (affecting relative demands for particular goods but not the level of spending) or across time (affecting the inter-temporal allocation of consumption).
 In this section, we examine the shares of expenditure on different goods and looking for within-period non-separabilities.
 We turn to inter-temporal interactions in the next section.

 We estimate an extension of the Almost Ideal specification of Deaton and Muellbauer (1980) that includes an additional quadratic term in income (see Banks et al. (1998)).
 Our interest is in establishing the nature of within-period non-separabilities between consumption and housing, health and employment in the two countries through the effect of these variables on household budget shares.
 By including total expenditure and prices, we control for differences in trends in relative prices and wealth across different birth cohorts in the two countries, which may otherwise confound our estimates.
-The precise specification of the model and the estimation results are presented in Appendix B.
+The precise specification of the model and the estimation results are presented in Appendix A.